Scholarships for Public Servants - Application Process & Renewal

 Each Pacific Leaders Scholarship is for one 12 month period only.
 If your studies are ongoing, apply for a scholarship renewal in the same intake each year to ensure there’s no break in funding.

-Even if nothing has changed in your circumstances, you need to complete the application package fully so all criteria can be verified.
+Even if nothing has changed with your circumstances, you need to complete the application package fully so all criteria can be verified.
 This also allows your supervisor, and by extension your ministry, to affirm its ongoing commitment.
 In addition, transcripts indicating passing grades are required.

 If you received funding previously through Pacific Leaders for the same or a different program of study, your application would be considered a renewal.

 1. Pacific Leaders is an academic scholarship, so only programs that measure and assess your course work success are eligible.
 This means there must be tools (like exams or papers) that are marked and/or graded.
 Programs that simply indicate attendance or completion aren't eligible for funding.

 2. Upon completion of your studies each year, you're required to provide your organization with a transcript demonstrating that you've earned a satisfactory grade (60 percent or a passing grade as defined by the institution, whichever is higher) on every course funded.

 3. Upon submitting a renewal application, you must provide a copy of your transcript showing the grades you've received on Pacific Leaders Scholarship funded studies to date.
-An unofficial copy of your transcript (such as a photocopy, scan or screenshot from a website) will be accepted, provided that it states your name, contains your educational institution’s name (or can be identified from a URL or logo as having originated from a designated institution), and lists your recently completed courses, when they were taken, and the grades received (for courses completed using Pacific Leaders funding).
+An unofficial copy of your transcript (such as a photocopy, scan, or screenshot from a website) will be accepted, provided that it states your name, contains your educational institution’s name (which can also be identified from a URL or logo as having originated from a designated institution), and lists your recently completed courses, when they were taken, and the grades received (for courses completed using Pacific Leaders funding).

 - In instances where courses are issued a "Pass" or "Fail" in lieu of a letter or number grade, you may be asked to provide a grade equivalency chart from your institution.